 Can plagiarism checkers and human grading be used together in the same assessment?

 Yes, even necessary!
-After checking the plagiarism checkers, it is always appropriate to analyze the work of a person.
-This will make it possible to use the advantages of both methods and eliminate the disadvantages of each.
+After checking with the plagiarism detector, it is always appropriate to analyze the work by a person.
+Combining the adavantages of both stratefies is the key to accurate result.